jhoover1077/readme-generator/readme-generator.md

 ---

 __Installation:__
-git clone to your desktop
+you need to git clone the repository and then run the app from the command line

 __Usage:__
-can be used to generate a readme
+to generate readme files

 __Contributors:__
-jack hoover
+Jack

 __Tests:__
-the tests include questions
+Markdown

 __Questions:__
-yes several questions
+none currently